VipulOswall/snake/README.md

 # Android Snakes

- This is a hobby project where I created a simple snakes game.
+ This is a project for learning where I created a simple snakes game.

  I would love to receive any suggestions / improvements.